am93596/SRE_intro_cloud_computing_two_tier_arch/README.md

 ### Connect to the new instance
 - Select the instance and click connect
-- Copy the code in the example section of step 4 of the SSH connection page
+- Copy the code in the example section of step 4 of the SSH connection page; switch out the word `root` for `ubuntu` and make sure the key path is correct
 > You are now in the db instance that you created from your AMI!
 > You can make multiple instances from one AMI by following the instructions from the `Create the db AMI` section above, as many times as needed!